Renting in Switzerland – All you need to know| Updated: |

 You can still give back your apartment at any time under some conditions.
 It is what happens most of the time.
 In that case, you will have to find yourself a new tenant.
-You are doing that building managers and landlords should be doing.
+You are doing what building managers and landlords should be doing.
 And you are doing their job for free!

 You will have to find at least one tenant that is solvent.
-He should have no debt and should have enough income to rent this apartment.
+He should have no debt and enough income to rent this apartment.
 If you find one such tenant and if he signs the lease, you are free to leave your apartment.
 If the building managers refuse a solvent tenant for other reasons than its solvency, you are also released of your obligations.

 Exit handover visit

 And then, the managers (or the landlord) will visit it with you.
 If something is broken, you will have to pay for the repairs.
-If the defect was already there when you visited and it appears in the entry handover document, you are fine.
+You are fine if the defect was already there when you visited and appeared in the entry handover document.

 If you know you broke or damaged something, you should fix it before the visit.
 That way, you will save time.

 If nothing needs fixing, the landlord must release the rental deposit once the exit handover document is signed.
 They will have to give you a letter showing that the rental deposit has been released.
 Then, you can go back to the bank and get your money.

 The worst about this system is that many people do not know their rights.
 As a result, many people are paying a higher price than they should.
-It is estimated that people are paying several billion too much every year.
+It is estimated that people are paying several billion CHF too much every year.

 Also, consider your lease terms when you plan to switch to a new apartment.
 You do not want to pay for two apartments for several months.
 Finally, do not even consider Swisscaution!